-The majority of instances where a reduction in general traffic flow occurs are located along or adjacent to the Proposed Scheme (i.e. the direct study area), where there are proposed measures to improve priority for bus, cycle and walking facilities.
+The majority of instances where a reduction in general traffic flow occurs are located along or adjacent to the Proposed Scheme (i.e. the direct study area), where there are measures to improve priority for bus, cycle and walking facilities.

-Localised junction models have been developed using industry standard modelling packages such as LinSig (a software tool by JCT Consultancy which allows traffic engineers to model traffic signals) and Junctions 9 (a software tool by TRL for the modelling and analysis of roundabout and priority intersections) to determine the appropriate staging, phasing, green times and operational capacity at all junctions along the direct study area.
-These junction models have been developed using consistent traffic flows as predicted and modelled in the ERM, LAM and micro-simulation models using the iterative traffic modelling process described in Section 6.2 of this

-EIAR.
-The full outputs of the results are available in the Appendix A6.3 (Junction Design Report) in Volume 4 of this EIAR.
+Localised junction models have been developed using industry standard modelling packages such as LinSig and Junctions 9 to determine the appropriate staging, phasing, green times and operational capacity at all junctions along the direct study area.
+These junction models have been developed using consistent traffic flows as predicted and modelled in the ERM / LAM and micro-simulation model using the iterative traffic modelling process described in Section 3 of this TIA.
+The full outputs of the results are included in TIA Appendix 2 (Junction Design Report).

-Significance of an Increase in General Traffic: To determine the impact that the Proposed Scheme has in terms of an increase in general traffic flows on the direct and indirect study areas, a robust assessment has been undertaken, with reference to TII's Traffic and Transport Assessment Guidelines (May 2014).
+Increase in General Traffic: To determine the impact that the Proposed Scheme has in terms of an increase in general traffic flows on the direct and indirect study areas, a more robust assessment has been undertaken, with reference to TII's Traffic and Transport Assessment Guidelines (May 2014).